 AwesomeDoge is getting noticed and picking up momentum.
 In fact, it has become so popular that you have decided to sell a wet dog food alternative in addition to the dry one.
 However, since this is a new listing on Amazon, visibility is correspondingly poor after the product launch.
 Therefore, you program the Repricer to increase the product price by 0.10 euros after five sales and by 0.50 after ten sales.
 After 15 sales, the price should then increase by 3% and after 20 by 5%.

 This way, you are able to increase margins and visibility on Amazon bit by bit.

 Back at AwesomeDeco, you recently added a flamboyant candlestick to your decorative ensemble.
 However, due to the unusual (and very loud) design, you are unsure whether the product will be popular.
 Therefore, you instruct the Repricer to lower the price by one euro if less than ten pieces of the item are sold within a week.
 If, on the other hand, more than 20 units are sold, the price is to be increased by one euro.
 If between ten and twenty sales are made, the current price is to stay the same.

 This way, you can optimize the price up to the point where the product reaches the customers.
 If you don’t manage to sell as much as you like, the product sells off and capital is freed up.
 On the other hand, if demand for the product increases, the margin is maximized.

-You can also create a manual strategy tailored to your business.
+You can also create manual Amazon repricing strategies tailored to your business.
 The manual strategy can either address the competition selling at the cheapest price, the competition defined in your “whitelist” or all competitors that are not excluded by your “blacklist”.

 These are the parameters you can set for optimal results: